Basecoat & Mesh Reinforcement Layer Guide — How the Crack-Resistant Layer of UK EWI Works

 Diagonal patches at opening corners 150 mm into field mesh Applied before field mesh, not on top

-Reveal-to-elevation returns 100 mm onto main wall Mesh wraps from reveal face onto adjacent elevation
+Reveal-to-elevation returns 100 mm onto main wall Mesh wraps from reveal face onto the adjacent elevation

 Corner bead mesh wings 100 mm onto field mesh Field mesh overlaps bead wing, not vice versa

-Corner beads, stop beads, and window-reveal profiles all need their own mesh wings embedded into the main basecoat layer.
-When fitting a PVC corner bead with integrated mesh, overlap the bead's factory-attached mesh strip by at least 100 mm onto the adjacent flat mesh.
-At window and door reveals, the mesh from the reveal face should wrap around the corner and overlap the main wall mesh by the same 100 mm minimum.
-Failing to tie these junctions together is one of the most common causes of cracking around openings on otherwise well-installed facades.
+Corner beads, stop beads, and window-reveal profiles all need their own mesh wings tied into the main basecoat layer.
+When fitting a PVC corner bead with integrated mesh, the bead's factory-attached mesh strip overlaps the adjacent flat mesh by at least 100 mm.
+At window and door reveals, the mesh from the reveal face wraps around the corner and overlaps the main wall mesh by the same 100 mm minimum.
+Failing to tie these junctions together is one of the most common causes of cracking around openings on facades that otherwise looked well-installed when the scaffold came down.

 Curing Conditions and Common Mistakes to Avoid

 A basecoat that dries too fast on the surface but remains uncured underneath will crack before the topcoat render is ever applied.
-Allow a minimum of 24–48 hours drying time before applying any subsequent layer (primer or render), and up to seven days in cool or humid conditions.
+Allow a minimum of 24–48 hours drying time before applying any subsequent layer, and up to seven days in cool or humid conditions.
 The ideal curing window is between +5 °C and +25 °C with moderate humidity.
-Below 5 °C, the cement hydration process stalls and the mortar will not achieve its full bond strength to the wall; above 25 °C or in direct sunlight, the surface skins over before the core has set, trapping moisture and weakening the hold.
+Below 5 °C, cement hydration stalls and the mortar will not achieve its full bond strength to the wall; above 25 °C or in direct sunlight, the surface skins over before the core has set, trapping moisture and weakening the hold.

 • Do not apply basecoat onto damp or dusty insulation boards.
-Brush debris from board faces and ensure they are dry before the first trowel pass — surface contamination breaks the bond between mortar and insulation, and the defect will not become visible until the facade is finished and under thermal stress.
+Brush debris from board faces and ensure the surface is dry before the first trowel pass — surface contamination breaks the bond between mortar and insulation, and the defect will not become visible until the facade is finished and under thermal stress.

 • Do not mix more mortar than your team can apply within the pot life.
-Atlas Hoter U gives approximately 4 hours of working time, but Roker U allows only around 2 hours.
+Atlas Hoter U gives approximately 4 hours of working time; Roker U allows around 2 hours.
 Mortar that has started to set in the bucket produces a weaker bond even if it still appears spreadable — always discard stiffening material rather than adding water to soften it.

 • Do not skip the diagonal patches at window and door corners.
 These 200 × 300 mm reinforcement pieces cost almost nothing in material but prevent the most common and most visible type of render crack on any EWI facade.

 The basecoat and mesh reinforcement layer is the stage that gives an EWI system its crack resistance and impact strength.
 To get it right, you need a compatible adhesive and mesh combination, correct mesh placement within a 3–5 mm basecoat, proper overlaps at all joints, and enough curing time before the next layer goes on.
-If you are buying materials, make sure you order the basecoat adhesive, the correct mesh weight, and the reinforcement details needed for corners, reveals, and stress points — allow approximately 3.0–4.0 kg of adhesive per square metre for the mesh-embedding stage, and add 10–15 % extra mesh beyond the net wall area for overlaps, patches, and reveal returns.
-For experienced installers, this is a standard site process; for homeowners, it is usually a contractor-applied stage where product compatibility matters more than trying to improvise.
-Browse the full range of EPS adhesives and basecoats alongside professional-grade fibreglass mesh rolls at Renders World to source the core reinforcement components in one order.
+Allow approximately 3.0–4.0 kg of adhesive per square metre for the mesh-embedding stage, and order 10–15 % more mesh than the net wall area to cover overlaps, patches, and reveal returns.

 What thickness should the basecoat reinforcement layer be?